Dre Kirkpatrick

-D'Andre Lawan "Dre" Kirkpatrick (born October 26, 1989) is an American former professional football cornerback who played in the National Football League (NFL) for ten seasons.
+D'Andre Lawan "Dre" Kirkpatrick (born October 26, 1989) is an American former professional football player who was a cornerback in the National Football League (NFL) for 10 seasons.
 He played college football for the Alabama Crimson Tide and was selected by the Cincinnati Bengals in the first round of the 2012 NFL draft.
 He also played for the Arizona Cardinals and San Francisco 49ers.

 Early life

 Kirkpatrick attended Gadsden City High School located in Gadsden, Alabama where he played for the Gadsden City Titans high school football team.
 He was a teammate of fellow Crimson Tide players Jerrell Harris and Kendall Kelly.
 He completed his senior football season in the fall of 2008.
 Kirkpatrick participated in the 2009 U.S. Army All-American Bowl and the 2008 Alabama Mississippi All-Star Football Classic, where he was recorded at 6 ft 2 in and 180 lbs.

 Kirkpatrick played his final three high school seasons at Gadsden City (35 games) and finished his career with 193 tackles, 17 interceptions, three returned for a touchdown, 36 pass breakups, two sacks, one punt return touchdown, one kick return touchdown, and one receiving touchdown.
 After completion of his senior season he was awarded as the ASWA 6A back of the year as well as a first-team all-state defensive back for the second consecutive year.

 Entering February 2009, Kirkpatrick was one of the most highly rated and sought after high school football recruits in the country, having been awarded a five-star rating by national recruiting outlets Rivals.com and Scout.com.

 On February 7, 2009, Kirkpatrick ended months of recruiting, committing to the Alabama Crimson Tide on National Signing Day, as he announced his decision live on ESPNU.